Galapagos

 Day 3 – Cabanas San Isidro and Guacamayos Ridge.

-Morning birding around San Isidro along the road and their varied forest trails looking for birds we missed yesterday.
-Later we will check the feeders for Fawn-breasted Brilliant, Chestnut-breasted Coronet, Long-tailed Sylph, Bronzy Inca, Tawny -bellied Hermit and, if we are lucky, maybe the very rare Gorgeted Woodstar.
+After breakfast we pause to see if the habituated Chestnut-crowned and White-bellied Antpittas will appear for their feeding.
+Morning birding around San Isidro along the road and their varied forest trails looking for Highland Motmot, Crested and Golden-headed Quetzal, Black-billed Mountain-Toucan, Rusty-winged and Spotted Barbtail, Streaked Tuftedcheek, Striped Treehunter.
+Later we will check the feeders for Fawn-breasted Brilliant, Chestnut-breasted Coronet, Long-tailed Sylph, Bronzy Inca, Tawny-bellied Hermit and, if we are lucky, maybe the very rare Gorgeted Woodstar.

-Just after dusk we might find Swallow-tailed and Band-winged Nightjar, and White-throated Screech-Owl.
+Around dusk we can go for Lyre-tailed and Band-winged Nightjar, and Rufescent and White-throated Screech-Owl.

 Flammulated Treehunter